 - Other investment

-It’s wise to keep a record of all your accounts.
-You could use an excel spreadsheet to keep track of your account balances.
-If you choose to add account usernames and passwords, you should make sure you encrypt the file on your computer.
-You don’t want to make it easy for hackers to access all your financial information as a breach of security could set you back on achieving your financial goals in 2020.
+It’s wise to keep a safe record of all your accounts.
+You don’t want to make it easy for hackers to access all your financial information.
+A breach of security could set you back in achieving your financial goals in 2021.

-By taking an inventory of all your accounts you can have a clear starting point.
+By taking an inventory of all your accounts, you’ll have a clear starting point.
 You’ll know exactly where your finances stand.
 This will help you determine when you want to accomplish your financial goals and what the steps are to achieve them.

 Clearly Define Your Goals